Frequently Asked Questions

 What is financial abuse?

-Financial abuse is when a person is using or misusing money which limits and controls their partner’s current and future actions and their freedom of choice, it can also be when a person prevents their partner from accumulating income.
+abuse is when a person uses or misuses money that limits and controls their partner’s current and future actions and their freedom of choice.
+It can also be when a person prevents their partner from accumulating income.
 Financial abuse can often limit a person’s independence and trap them in abusive relationships.

 Financial abuse can include:

 - Withholding someone’s money, from their wages or benefits

 - Preventing someone from working to earn money